None

 Some thoughts about Persepolis • A story of something in the historically recent past that I knew very little about • Told from a unique perspective • The graphic novel format is interesting and tells the story at a fast pace • A sad, difficult story with violence discussed • A cautionary tale about fundamentalism • Builds empathy for the people inside countries with oppressive governments who are engagedin war

 I started reading Persepolis when there was a discussion about it among our district’s school board.
 The book had been approved by our literature review committee and gone to a test class.
 The last step was for the board to give final approval, but some school board members expressed concern about derogatory language toward women.
-In the end, they approved the …
+In the end, they …